How Fear of Death Can Ruin Life

 But even during normal times, humans feel general anxiety.
 They seek out ways to increase doses of dopamine in the brain.
 Pleasurable activities like shopping trigger that happy drug.
 This also counteracts negative thoughts.

-The widely accepted terror management theory (TMT) shows various ways people come to terms with their own mortality.
+The widely accepted terror management theory shows various ways people come to terms with their own mortality.
 One such way is to accumulate power.

 If someone feels powerful, they feel less vulnerable to death.